Mirchi Ka Salan (Biryani Salan)

 Peanuts also make the base of this dish and make the curry a little thick.

-Spice Powders – This curry uses basic everyday spice powders such as coriander powder, turmeric powder, and Kashmiri red chilli powder.
+Spice Powders – This curry uses basic everyday spice powders such as coriander powder, turmeric powder, and Kashmiri red chili powder.

 Tamarind Pulp – Tamarind adds tanginess to the curry and balances out the heat from the chilies.

-Jaggery (Gud) – Jaggery adds a hint of sweetness and balances out the spiciness of chilies and various other spices used.
+Jaggery (Gud) adds a hint of sweetness and balances out the spiciness of chilies.

-Others – You will also need onions, vegetable oil, mustard seeds, fenugreek seeds (methi dana), curry leaves, salt, and cilantro (fresh coriander leaves).
+Others – You will also need onions, oil, brown mustard seeds, fenugreek seeds (methi dana), curry leaves, salt, and cilantro (fresh coriander leaves).

 How To Make Mirchi Ka Salan